Fertility.

 Female Factors

-Ovulation problems (eg. polycystic ovary syndrome, thyroid disorders)
+Ovulation problems (eg. Polyendocrine Metabolic Ovarian syndrome (PMOS), thyroid disorders)

 Endometriosis